UTDallasEPICS/Teambuilder/README.md

 ## Users/Roles

-### User

-- Anyone who is able to login through UTD SSO

-###

-- Must be currently enrolled at UT Dallas
-- Check out items at the Comet Cupboard (up to 6 item counts/week)

-#### UTD (Student) Volunteer

-- Verify carts
-- Manage inventory
-- Check out items at the Comet Cupboard (up to 6 item counts/week)

-#### Comet Cupboard Staff

-- Verify carts
+#### Administration and Directors of EPICS

+- View all teams and projects
-- Manage inventory
+- Manage teams, projects, partners
-- Admin privileges such as adding/removing volunteer roles
+- Admin privileges such as adding/removing students from teams
 - Look at data analytics